mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/api_reference_page_template/index.md

 Include one term and definition for each property.

-- `\{{DOMxRef("NameOfTheInterface.staticProperty1")}}` {{ReadOnlyInline}} {{Experimental_Inline}} {{Deprecated_Inline}}
+- `\{{DOMxRef("NameOfTheInterface.staticProperty1")}}` {{ReadOnlyInline}} {{Experimental_Inline}} {{Deprecated_Inline}} {{Non-standard_Inline}}
   - : Include a brief description of the property and what it does here.
-If the property is not readonly/experimental/deprecated, remove the related macro calls.
+If the property is not readonly/experimental/deprecated/non-standard, remove the related macro calls.
 - `\{{DOMxRef("NameOfTheInterface.staticProperty2")}}`
   - : Include a brief description of the property and what it does here.
-If the property is not readonly/experimental/deprecated, remove the related macro calls.
+If the property is not readonly/experimental/deprecated/non-standard, remove the related macro calls.

 ## Instance properties